veldurthys1-git/supply-chain-analytics-end-to-end/README.md

 These insights support improvements in logistics, inventory planning, and vendor management.

----

-# ▶️ 7.
-Video Walkthrough

-A 5–10 minute video (to be added) will demonstrate:

-- ETL pipeline
-- EDA exploration
-- Power BI dashboard
-- Business insights

-**📌 Link will be added here after recording.**

----

-# 🛠 8.
+# 🛠 7.
 How to Run the Project

 ### **Install dependencies**